GruppeTre/Project-Manager/CONTRIBUTING.md

 >``## Sign-off: By signing off, you tell us you have looked through open issues first.``

 ## 💍 Commits
-We follow a commit format in order to quickly dessiminate what happens in pull request's commits.
+We follow a commit format in order to quickly disseminate what happens in pull request's commits.
 We do this to streamline our effort and not have differing commits messages which vary widely by user.
 You can find a full list on [Conventional Commits Cheatsheet][commits]
 Commonly used shorts:
 - **Types:** [feat], [fix], [refactor], [style], [test]
 - **Description:** Short description with will/should change in present tense